onlyquake/xonotic-wiki/overkill-tutorial.md

 Movement
 ========

 Every [Vanilla movement tip](Halogenes_Newbie_Corner#movement) also applies in Overkill.
-However there is one key aspect making the game way faster - **dodging**.
+However there is one key aspect making the game waxonotic overkill tutorialy faster - **dodging**.
 But let's review the basics first:

 Bunny Hopping
 -------------